imarsman/certcheck/README.md

-# certcheck
-TLS certificate check
+# TLS certificate check utility

-You can use openssl or curl to get a TLS certificate expiry information for a domain.
+One can use the openssl or curl utilities to get a TLS certificate expiry information for a domain.
 This utility allows the same retrieval of validity of TLS certificate for a domain, a check of a certificate belonging to the domain being checked, and the added ability to specify a cutoff number of days from the current date before a certificate is considered to be at risk of expiry.

 As far as I can tell Go uses the OS's System TLS certificates to verify that a called domain matches the domain being checked.
 The check should be similar to